mac389/charylab/collections/_posts/2025-03-29-mucuna-pruriens.md

     B --> D["Unique & mentioning\n direct use of L-DOPA (n=688)"]
     C --> E["Unique & mentioning\n direct use of MP (n=25)"]
 ```
 **Data Acquisition**.
 Author MC wrote custom software in R and Python to extract all comments and posts from the subreddit r/Parkinson’s from the start of the subreddit to January 2025.
-The software is available on <a href="https://github.com/mac389/abortifacient_misinformation" target="_blank">GitHub</a>.
+The software is available on <a href="https://github.com/mac389/abortifacient_misinformation" target="_blank">GitHub</a> (requires invitation).

 **Data Preprocessing**.
 We manually standardized comments, replacing brand names with generic names, expanded abbreviations, and corrected misspellings.
 We counted multiple identical posts by one user as one comment.